Nelson & Savage

 The M. Nelson tool has the same brass device as the Nelson & Hubbard.
 The maker mark is on the opposite side.

-A good view of the brass device used on both Nelson and Nelson & Hubbard sliding T-bevels.
+A good view of the brass device used on both Nelson and Nelson & Hubbard and Arnold sliding T-bevels.

 Sliding T-bevel and try square.